HigherOrderCO/Kind/README.md

 # Kind

 A minimal, efficient and practical proof and programming language.
+Under the hoods, it is basically Haskell, except purer and with dependent types.
+On the surface, it looks more like TypeScript.
 Compared to other proof assistants, Kind has:

 1. The smallest core.
 Check this [700-LOC](https://github.com/moonad/FormCoreJS/blob/master/FormCore.js) reference implementation.

-2. A more powerful type system.
+2. Novel, powerful type-level features.
 Check [this article](https://github.com/uwu-tech/Kind/blob/master/blog/1-beyond-inductive-datatypes.md) on super-inductive datatypes.

-3. A collection of syntax sugars that make it feel less expert-oriented, and as friendly as traditional languages.
+3. A collection of friendly syntax sugars that make it feel less expert-oriented.

-4. Efficient real-world compilers with multiple targets.
-Check [http://uwu-tech/](http://uwu-tech) for a collection of HTML5 apps built with Kind.
+4. Efficient real-world compilers.
+Check [http://uwu-tech/](http://uwu-tech) for a collection of Kind HTML5 apps.

     *Currently disabled for a major update that will bring rollback netcode for all apps!
 Check again on May 17!*